infinity-ocean/ikakbolit/README.md

 # ikakbolit
-A backend for mobile app for medicine scheduling
+A backend of mobile app for medicine scheduling